HonghuXue/GymPlatformDeepRLChallenge/README.md

   <img src="figs/IQN_model.png" height="200">
 </div>

 ### (4) Noisy Network for Exploration <!---(Additionally decouples the noise scaling for training and acting.
 The training procedure features a linear decay schedule for noise, so that the training can be accelerated.
 However it doesn't degrade the exploration as the noise for acting still assumes the original/undecayed noise.
 Note the noisy network module replaces the original exploration schedule of decaying epsilon-greedy algorithm and ornstein noise applied to DDPG actor)--> [[Fortunato et al. 2017]](https://arxiv.org/abs/1706.10295)

-In this implementation, the noisy network is applied to DDPG/TD3 actor and Q-network.
-In the IQN mode, noisy network is applied to DDPG/TD3 actor, quantile network, state-action embedding network, but excluding the cosine network.
+In this implementation, the noisy network is applied to running & target DDPG/TD3 actor and running & target Q-network.
+In the IQN mode, noisy network is applied to running & target DDPG/TD3 actor, running & target quantile network, running & target state-action embedding network, but excluding the cosine network.
 Theoretically, cosine network could also use noisy network.
+The hyperparameters are set exactly as the original paper suggested.

 ### (5) Proportion-based Prioritized Experience Replay [[Schaul et al. 2015]](https://arxiv.org/abs/1511.05952)